Digi2Real: Bridging the Realism Gap in Synthetic Data Face Recognition via Foundation Models: Experiments

 A wide range of design choices are involved in generating the final dataset, so we performed a series of experiments to determine the optimal parameter set.
 The specifics are outlined in this subsection.

-\textbf{Number of Images per Subject}: Given that the smallest sample count per subject in DigiFace was five, we performed an experiment to determine the optimal number of images per subject.
+\textbf{Number of Images per Subject} Given that the smallest sample count per subject in DigiFace was five, we performed an experiment to determine the optimal number of images per subject.
 We generated 10,000 identities with 10, 20, and 25 images each, then evaluated face recognition performance.
 The results, shown in Table \ref{tab:verification_num_image_selection}, indicate that while performance remains stable in high-quality datasets, IJB-C and IJB-B performance declines with higher image counts.
 Based on these results, we selected 20 as the optimal number of samples for further experiments.

 \textbf{ Value of $\alpha$} The hyperparameter $\alpha$ controls the distribution of samples around each class prototype, with samples selected in the direction of DigiFace embeddings and drawn from a beta distribution parameterized by $\alpha$.
 We performed an experiment with 10,000 identities, each having 20 images, using $\alpha$ values of 1 and 2.
-The results, displayed in Table \ref{tab:verification_alpha}, indicate that an $\alpha$ of 2 yielded improved performance, particularly on IJB-B and IJB-C, so we chose $\alpha = 2$ for subsequent experiments.
+The results, shown in Table \ref{tab:verification_alpha}, indicate that an $\alpha$ of 2 yielded improved performance, particularly on IJB-B and IJB-C, so we chose $\alpha = 2$ for subsequent experiments.

 \textbf{Number of identities} Another factor in synthetic dataset generation is the number of identities created.
-As our approach is conditioned on the identities in the DigiFace dataset, the total number of generated identities is constrained.
-We performed an experiment to evaluate the impact of generating different identity sets, with results shown in Table \ref{tab:verification_ids}.
-We limited the identities to a maximum of 87,000, as adding more identities led to diminishing returns, and performance on IJB-B and IJB-C datasets decreased with additional identities.
+Since our approach relies on the identities in the DigiFace dataset, the total number of generated identities is limited.
+We conducted an experiment to evaluate the impact of generating different identity sets, with results shown in Table \ref{tab:verification_ids}.
+While the DigiFace dataset had 110K identities, we capped the number of identities at a maximum of 87K, as adding more led to diminishing returns, and performance on the IJB-B and IJB-C datasets decreased with additional identities.